How to Learn Quality Assurance

 - Perform automated and manual testing

-- Track the results of tests
+- Track test results

 - Document test cases

-Quality Assurance Engineer Job Description - What Does a Quality Assurance Engineer Do?
+What Does a Quality Assurance Engineer Do?

-They have to explore potential problems and bugs that may exist within a program, and ensure those problems are resolved before code is pushed to production.
+Quality Assurance engineers are involved in every stage of the product development process.
+They maintain the quality of code written by other engineers.
+QA engineers explore potential problems and bugs that may exist within a program.
+They ensure those problems are resolved before the code is pushed to production.

 Quality Assurance Engineer Job Outlook